gcioffi/TLIO/README.md

 python3 src/dataloader/load_racing_data_from_rosbag.py --config src/params/dataloader_params.yaml

+### PYScript: load_random_trajectories_from_rosbag.py

+"load_random_trajectories_from_rosbag" loads a certain numnber of rosbags, containing different randomly generated trajectories.
+Furthermore, each trajectory generates other versions of it, with perturbed biases and noises on both IMU and biases.
+The number of versions for each trajecotry is specified by "n_trajectories: " in the "dataloader_params.yaml".
+Angular velocity and acceleration GT (from simulation) are imported, whereas calibrated (GT + noise on the IMU) and raw (GT + bias + noise on the IMU and bias) angular velocity and acceleration are generated.
+At this point, the following txt files will be produced:

+- my_timestamps_p.txt
+- imu_measurements.txt
+- evolving_state.txt

+**COMMAND TO LAUNCH (on SNAGA)**

+python3 src/dataloader/load_random_trajectories_from_rosbag.py --config src/params/dataloader_params_snaga.yaml

+**COMMAND TO LAUNCH (on LAPTOP)**

+python3 src/dataloader/load_random_trajectories_from_rosbag.py --config src/params/dataloader_params.yaml

 ### PYScript: gen_racing_data.py

 Launching "gen_racing_data.py", it is possible to get the hdf5 needed for the training step and the train.txt, test.txt and val.txt files.